 Australian actor Jack Thompson is a true humanitarian.
 He is the official ambassador for the Garma Festival and the Yothu Yindi Foundation.
 He has been awarded the Australian Lifetime Achievement Award, as well as the Award for Outstanding Contribution to Australian Film Entertainment.
 He has also been Inducted into the Australian Film Walk of Fame.
-Jack is best known for his performances in Breaker Morant (1980), The Man from Snowy River (1982), Midnight in the Garden of Good and Evil (1997), Star Wars: Episode II - The Attack of the Clones (2002); Leatherheads (2008); Australia (2008); Mao's Last Dancer (2009); Don't Be Afraid of the Dark (2010); Mystery Road (2013); and The Great Gatsby (2013).
+Jack is best known for his performances in Breaker Morant (1980), The Man from Snowy River (1982), Midnight in the Garden of Good and Evil (1997), Star Wars: Episode II - The Attack of the Clones (2002); Leatherheads (2008); Australia (2008); Mao's Last Dancer (2009); Don't Be Afraid of the Dark (2010); Mystery Road (2013); The Great Gatsby (2013); and Don't Tell (2017).
 At the Cannes Film Festival, Jack was awarded Best Supporting Actor and won the Australian Film Institute's Best Actor award for his role in Breaker Morant.

 The Yolngu are caught up in a daily struggle to protect their culture that has survived for 40,000 years.
 The Garma Festival, which started in 1999, aims to give both non-indigenous and Indigenous people an opportunity to share in this ancient culture and knowledge about the land.
 The festival takes place at Gulkula, a site which overlooks the Gulf of Carpentaria, and which has profound meaning for the Yolngu people, its traditional owners.
 They believe that it was here that their ancestor Ganbulabula first created the didgeridoo, known as the Yidaki.
 North East Arnhem land is regarded as a heartland of Aboriginal culture and land rights.
 The Yolngu place great importance not only on upholding traditional ways of hunting and gathering, but also on preserving their link to the land through stories, painting, music and dance.
 Their land, their culture, and their lives are all one... one heart, one spirit!